A Survey of On-Policy Distillation for Large Language Models: Open Problems and Future Directions

-Despite these advances, several fundamental challenges remain open.
-First, \emph{environment non-stationarity}: unlike text generation where the ``environment'' (the prompt) is fixed, agentic environments change in response to actions, making direct trajectory comparison between teacher and student meaningless unless the teacher provides counterfactual evaluations conditioned on the student's actual state.
-Second, \emph{tool-use combinatorics}: modern agent frameworks expose dozens of tools with structured argument schemas, suggesting that distillation may need to operate at the tool-call level rather than individual tokens.
-Third, \emph{safety-critical credit assignment}: in coding agents, a single incorrect file write can corrupt a repository.
-In web-browsing agents, a misguided click can trigger irreversible actions.
-Future distillation frameworks must incorporate safety constraints that prevent the student from exploring catastrophically dangerous action sequences during on-policy generation, even when those sequences might be maximally informative for learning.
-Developing OPD methods that balance exploration with safety in agentic settings remains a largely uncharted territory.
+\emph{First, environment non-stationarity}.
+Agentic environments change in response to actions, making direct trajectory comparison meaningless unless the teacher delivers counterfactual evaluations conditioned on the student's actual state. \emph{Second, tool-use combinatorics}.
+Modern agent frameworks expose dozens of tools with structured argument schemas, suggesting distillation may need to operate at the tool-call level instead of individual tokens, with credit assignment mechanisms attributing trajectory success to specific tool selections. \emph{Third, safety-critical exploration}.
+A single incorrect file write in coding agents or misguided click in web-browsing agents can trigger irreversible actions, requiring safety constraints that prevent exploring catastrophically dangerous action sequences.

-\paragraph{Multimodal On-Policy Distillation.} Current OPD methods overwhelmingly target text-only LLMs, but extending on-policy distillation to multimodal models is an emerging and largely open direction.
-Vision-language models face a unique challenge: high-quality visual reasoning data is scarce, while text-based reasoning data is abundant and easily verifiable.
-VOLD~\citep{2510.23497} demonstrates that a text-only teacher can guide a VLM student through on-policy distillation, with its key finding that an SFT cold-start phase is essential for cross-modal distributional alignment.
-Video-OPD~\citep{2602.02994} extends on-policy distillation to temporal video grounding, achieving state-of-the-art results while reducing training cost compared to GRPO-based alternatives.
-X-OPD~\citep{2603.24596} tackles the speech modality gap by distilling from a text-mode LLM to a speech-mode LLM on student-generated speech inputs, systematically aligning cross-modal capabilities.

-These initial results are encouraging, but several questions remain.
-How should the distillation objective account for information asymmetry between modalities (e.g., when the teacher processes text but the student processes images of the same content)?
-Can on-policy distillation transfer spatial reasoning, temporal grounding, and audio understanding simultaneously, or does each modality require specialized objectives?
-The interaction between modality-specific data scarcity and on-policy data generation, where the student explores its own multimodal output space, is particularly promising, as OPD's self-correcting dynamics could partially compensate for the lack of large-scale annotated multimodal reasoning data.

-\paragraph{Closing the Distillation-RL Loop.} Distillation and reinforcement learning are historically treated as separate, linearly staged processes, either distill then RL, or RL then distill.
-However, static distillation saturates when the student exhausts the teacher's knowledge, and pure RL diverges when the reward signal is sparse.
-The true performance ceiling likely lies in closing the loop, alternating between KD-driven stabilization and RL-driven exploration.